6 (crazy?) ways to become more efficient as a developer

 Not shaming the JS, Ruby, or Python folks.
 Those are great languages and they can get your product started very quickly.

-But as you reach even as little as 10K lines of code, it will become very hard to keep it all in your head.
+Once you reach as little as 10K lines of code, it becomes very hard to keep it all in your head.
 So why not trust our oldest friend... the compiler?

 Use TypeScript with very strict settings.
 Python with type hints.
 Ruby with Sorbet.